top of page

 • 2 min read

-Just 14 months away, the current 50% Capital Gains Tax (CGT) discount will be replaced with a minimum 30% tax on real capital gains.
-For RTO owners considering a future sale, this is a game-changer.
+• How the current 50% Capital Gains Tax discount will be replaced by a minimum 30% tax on real capital gains after 30 June 2027

 The "Split" That Could Save You Money